 Employers should be prepared to do all that they can to minimise the chance of staff slipping and sustaining an injury.
 They must ensure that any wet floors are cleaned up and dry as soon as possible.
 If there is a spillage, water or other slipping risk present a wet floor sign should be erected to warn of the hazard.
 These should always be displayed when floors are being cleaned.

-Claims for tripping over at work
+Claims for tripping over

 Tripping accidents at work usually involve uneven floors and potholes in work areas and car parks.
 They can also arise as a result of a messy workplace, if wires or cables are not stored properly or if items are left in walkways or beside desks etc. We’ve dealt with claims arising from: